brimdata/super/book/src/super-sql/operators/combine.md

 the pipeline into a single output.
 The order of values in the combined output is undefined.

-You need not explicit reference the operator with any text.
-Instead, the mere existence of a merge point in the flow graph implies its existence and its semantics of undefined merge order.
+The combine operator is not invoked by an operator name.
+Instead, the mere existence of a merge point in the query struture implies its existence.

 ### Examples